-The school year 1969-70 was a turbulent one nationwide and in Brookline.
 In the spring of 1970, a small group of students, teachers, and parents began organizing an alternative school in Brookline where students would have a larger voice in their own education and a more personal, equal relationship with teachers.
 In the early years of SWS, students wanted to be as separate as possible from the High School.
 This attitude has changed.
 Students became interested in benefiting from the variety and scope of courses and activities in the high school.
 SWS became an alternative for all students who sought to participate in a democratic classroom and community.

 SWS is a separate administrative unit for approximately 120 students, rather than a Dean’s office set up for each grade level as in the main high school.
 SWS is a voluntary program.
 Permission from a parent is required in order to enter.
 There is a lottery based on requirements set by SWS Town Meeting.
 Not all students can enter due to space considerations.